 SA Objectives Assumptions Where sites have the potential to significantly enhance a listed building or its setting for example by repairing it, removing inappropriate development within its setting they will be scored as having a significant positive effect (++).
-Where sites have the potential to enhance a locally listed building or its setting or they have the potential to make a modest improvement to a listed building or its setting they will be scored as having a minor positive effect (+). • Where sites are not considered to be within the setting of a listed or locally listed building they will be scored as having a Neutral (N).
+Where sites have the potential to enhance a locally listed building or its setting or they have the potential to make a modest improvement to a listed building or its setting they will be scored as having a minor positive effect (+).
+Where sites are not considered to be within the setting of a listed or locally listed building they will be scored as having a Neutral (N).
 Where a site has the potential to harm a locally listed building or its setting or would cause modest harm to a Grade II listed building or its setting but this would be minor harm and/or could be mitigated this will be scored has having a minor negative (-).
 Where a site, however developed, would cause any harm to a Grade I or II listed building or its setting or harm to a Grade II listed building or its setting that could not be mitigated it will be scored has having a significant negative effect ().
 Site Specific Question 2 Therefore the following assumptions will be made in relation to Site Specific Question 2.
-Where sites have the potential to significantly improve and broaden access to, and understanding of, local heritage, historic sites, areas and buildings they will be scored has having a significant positive effect (++) Where sites have the potential to improve and broaden access to, and understanding of, local heritage, historic sites, areas and buildings they will be scored has having a significant positive effect (++).
+Where sites have the potential to significantly improve and broaden access to, and understanding of, local heritage, historic sites, areas and buildings they will be scored has having a significant positive effect (++) Where sites have the potential to improve and broaden access to, and understanding of, local heritage, historic sites, areas and buildings they will be scored has having a minor positive effect (+).
 Where sites are not considered to be near to any heritage assets they will be scored has having a neutral (N).
-Where a site has the potential to harm access to, and understanding of, local heritage, historic sites, areas and buildings or their settings but this would be minor harm and/or could be mitigated this will be scored has having a minor negative effect (-). • Where a site, however development would harm access to, and understanding of, local heritage, historic sites, areas and buildings or their settings and no mitigation is likely to be possible this will be scored has having a significant negative effect ().
+Where sites are not considered to be near to any heritage assets they will be scored has having a neutral (N).
+Where a site has the potential to harm access to, and understanding of, local heritage, historic sites, areas and buildings or their settings but this would be minor harm and/or could be mitigated this will be scored has having a minor negative effect (-).
+Where a site, however development would harm access to, and understanding of, local heritage, historic sites, areas and buildings or their settings and no mitigation is likely to be possible this will be scored has having a significant negative effect ().
 Site Specific Question 3